 Construction workers are exposed to some of the most dangerous working conditions imaginable.
 Whether it is working on buildings that are hundreds of stories high, operating heavy machinery, or being exposed to toxic materials like asbestos, the risk of injury in this line of work is high.
 Each year, thousands of construction workers are severely injured and sometimes killed.

-When someone is injured in a construction accident, it is difficult to know where to turn to in order to seek compensation.
+When someone is injured in a construction industry accident, it is difficult to know where to turn to in order to seek compensation.
 Workers’ compensation is available to injured construction employees but sometimes it does not cover all injuries suffered.
 Being injured and out of work can leave someone feeling despondent and anxious.
 Let the Law Offices of Prosper Shaked handle the hard stuff and fight for your legal rights to just compensation

 Common Construction Accident Injuries